Helen Elsie Austin: College, the Law, and Baháʼí Faith

 Austin joined an inter-racial club on campus, and the young chapter of Delta Sigma Theta, a black sorority.
 Pictures of members of the black sororities or fraternities at the time were not published in the school yearbooks.

 Austin was encouraged by her friends but angered by their treatment at the university.
 She later recounted talking with her father about this.

 I was young, angry, incensed and hostile.
 I went to my father and told him I was going to become an agnostic or an atheist because 'I just don't believe anymore in these religions that are all separate, all fighting with each other, all enforcing prejudice against some group, and yet they say God is the father of all mankind.'
 My father heard me out, and then said 'Well before you do it, why don't you go and talk to these Cincinnati people who are talking about the Baháʼí Faith.
 He was not a Baháʼí but he said they have some interesting views.

 She received her BA degree in 1928.
-Austin attended the University of Colorado Law for a year, where she also worked on the student staff of the Rocky Mountain Law Review, which had a national reputation.
-When she returned to Ohio, she completed her law degree at U of Cincinnati, where she also earned a place on the Cincinnati Law Review.
+Austin attended the University of Colorado Law School for a year, where she also worked on the student staff of the Rocky Mountain Law Review, which had a national reputation.
+When she returned to Ohio, she completed her law degree at University of Cincinnati, where she also earned a place on the Cincinnati Law Review.
 In April 1930 she represented Liberia in a mock League of Nations event on campus.

 Austin received an LLB degree in 1930, becoming the first black woman to graduate from the University of Cincinnati Law School.
 Her father died before she graduated.